Sandgren allowed to board Australian Open flight despite positive test

 Some 1,200 players and coaching staff are set to begin arriving from Thursday for the Feb.
 8-21 tournament, which was delayed by three weeks.

-Victoria state, once the country’s COVID-19 hotspot, has said it will impose the strongest protocols seen at any tennis tournament for those arriving on 15 chartered flights.
+Victoria state, once the country’s COVID-19 hotspot, has said it will impose the strongest protocols seen at any tennis tournament for those flying in.

 Players and staff must isolate for two weeks before they can take part in warmup events at Melbourne Park.